almatkai/messenger-back/README.rst

-This repository is fork from [Synapse](https://github.com/element-hq/synapse).
+This repository is fork from `Synapse <https://github.com/element-hq/synapse>`__.
 The rest of the README is from the original repository.

 .. image:: ./docs/element_logo_white_bg.svg
    :height: 60px